V3con features an array of distinguished and exciting speakers! Check our Schedule for detailed program and panel information!

-As a journalist and blogger, Grace Hwang Lynch explores the evolving relationship between Asian America and mainstream America.
+Grace Hwang Lynch explores the evolving relationship between Asian America and mainstream America as a journalist and blogger.
 A former television news reporter, she founded HapaMama.com, focusing on Asian mixed-race families.
 She also serves as News & Politics editor for BlogHer.
 Her work has also been published by Salon, PBS and Mom.me.

 Elisa Camahort Page co-founded BlogHer, Inc. in 2005 with Jory Des Jardins and Lisa Stone, and serves as the company’s COO.
 BlogHer is the premier cross-platform media network created by, for and with women social media leaders.
 Elisa is a founding Fellow of the Society for New Communications Research and serves on the Board of Directors of the 42nd Street Moon Theatre in San Francisco, the programming advisory committee for SXSW Interactive and SXSW V2V, the Advisory Board for Food on the Table, the Board of Advisors of the Anita Borg Institute, and is a Member of the Digital Hollywood Women's Entertainment and Technology Board.

 Denise L. Poon understands the power and influence of the media.
 As an accomplished Multimedia Consultant, Broadcast Producer, Online Content Provider & Writer, her career spans over 15 years of broad-based multimedia production.
-Active in the community and the Asian American Journalists Association, she was selected as AAJA Chapter President of the Year in 2001.
-She is best known for many years of event leadership, sponsorship and fundraising development for Trivia Bowl, the chapter's signature "fun-raising" event and the innovative, V3 Digital Media Conference (V3con).
+Active in the community and the Asian American Journalists Association, she is best known for many years of event leadership, sponsorship and fundraising development for Trivia Bowl, the chapter's signature "fun-raising" event and the innovative, V3 Digital Media Conference (V3con).

-Called the “the voice of our Azn generation” by the editor of Ricepaper magazine, Tetsuro Shigematsu was the 1st person-of-color to host a daily national radio program in Canada.
+Tetsuro Shigematsu, called the "voice of our Azn generation" by the editor of Ricepaper magazine, was the 1st person-of-color to host a daily national radio program in Canada.
 He writes about race for The Huffington Post, and can be seen Spike TV’s The Deadliest Warrior, where he talks smack and kills Vikings.

 Alice Shin has been in charge of the brand development and online culture for Kogi BBQ since its inception and has gone on to assist in developing and curating brand culture for Chego! and a handful of fresh, L.A.-based restaurants.
 After almost half a decade of experience, she's learned that a devotion to branding with a unique perspective and an authentic connection to fans can be more powerful than an arsenal of the latest social media tools.

-Joz Wang is an avid writer who embraced blogging at its onset.
-Known online – and offline – for her personal blog jozjozjoz.com, she is Editor-in-chief & CEO of the popular Asian American collaborative blog 8Asians.com.
+Jocelyn "Joz" Wang is an avid writer who embraced blogging at its onset.
+Known online– and offline– for her personal blog, jozjozjoz.com, she is Editor-in-chief & CEO of the popular Asian American collaborative blog 8Asians.
 She is also a long-time contributor blogging.la, flagship site of the Metblogs network, a massive local journalism and media project that began in 2003.
-In late 2011, she acquired the entire Metroblogging.com network from its founders and now runs the entire international network—consisting of over 50 sites worldwide — as its Publisher & CEO.
+In late 2011, she acquired the entire Metroblogging.com network from its founders and now runs the entire international network—consisting of over 50 sites worldwide— as its Publisher & CEO.

 Kalika Yap is CEO of Citrus Studios, Luxe Link and The Waxing Co.
 Board member of Entrepreneurs Organization LA, Visual Communications and 5 Gyres.
 She is married to Rodney Yap and they have two children: Malia & Kailani.